-Stimulus can be given either by way of changes in taxes or higher expenditure.
+The stimulus can be given either by way of changes in taxes or higher expenditure.
 India’s nominal gross domestic product (GDP) growth fell to a low of 6.1% in the second quarter of this fiscal.
 This was the lowest growth in the new 2011-12 base GDP series.
 GDP growth would have been lower still, but the latest official estimates show that it received a boost from public and defence services that grew 11.6% in the second quarter as compared to 8.6% a year ago.
 Thus, government expenditure can boost growth in the interim.
 However, a prolonged stimulus must be avoided as it will stoke inflation and lead to stagflation.

 Is there fiscal space for a strong stimulus?

 No. The government’s capacity is constrained by low tax revenues so far.
 Data from the Controller General of Accounts shows that growth in gross taxes during the first seven months of FY20 was the lowest since FY10.
 Already, the Centre has sacrificed revenues by cutting corporate tax to 22%.
-The only silver lining is the non-tax revenues growth of 75.5% during April-October.
+The only silver lining is the non-tax revenue growth of 75.5% from April-October.
 A slippage to 4.75% of GDP in the Centre’s fiscal deficit is estimated by ICRA and EY even in the absence of a stimulus.
 A temporary deviation from FRBM targets is possible in the current situation.
 However, there are limits even to that.

 Will increased spending on public infrastructure help?

 No. Growth needs a boost urgently.
 Spending on long-gestation projects in highways and railways will not help.
 As the demand contraction originated in the unorganized sector, stimulus should be given to it.
 Expenditure under PM-KISAN and NREGA can boost rural incomes and consumption by putting money in the hands of those who tend to consume more.